FAA lifts ban on Boeing 737 Max after deadly crashes in 2018 and 2019 grounded the jet

 Rebuilding trust

-U.S. officials and Boeing executives spent more than a year and a half working with international aviation authorities to try to rebuild trust.
+U.S. officials and Boeing executives spent more than 1½ years working with international aviation authorities to try to rebuild trust.

 Boeing presented key software and other changes it said will guarantee the plane’s safety.
 The FAA took cues from its key foreign counterparts, who were heavily involved in efforts to reexamine the plane’s critical systems and the safety assumptions that went into them.

-Some vital international partners, including the European Union Aviation Safety Agency, have indicated that they also are close to ungrounding the plane, a much-needed outside endorsement for the fixes made by the beleaguered American manufacturer and a key objective of U.S. officials, whose own credibility has come under assault.
+Some vital international partners, including the European Union Aviation Safety Agency, have indicated that they also are close to ungrounding the plane, a much-needed outside endorsement for the fixes made by the beleaguered American manufacturer and a key objective of U.S. officials, whose credibility has come under assault.

-But the European regulators also are calling for additional safety measures beyond those being required by the FAA, including the addition of a new “synthetic” sensor to the Max as an extra layer of protection.
+But the European regulators also are calling for additional safety measures beyond those the FAA is requiring, including a new “synthetic” sensor to the Max as an extra layer of protection.

 ‘My child!
 My brother!’: As mourners gather at Ethiopian Airlines crash site, an agonizing search for remains